huma-engineering/huma-docs/data-collection/Clinician Portal/Roles and Permissions/Inviting staff and assigning roles.md

 ![Invite staff members](./assets/InvitingStaff01.png)

-In the edit window, enter the email addresses of the users you want to invite and select the role you want to assign from the dropdown.
+In the edit window, enter the email addresses of the users you want to invite, select the role you want to assign from the dropdown and click **Send invites**.

 ![Roles dropdown](./assets/InvitingStaff02.png)

-Click **Send invites** to send an email to the user with a link to create their account.
+An email will be sent to the user with a link to create their account.

 ### Importing staff emails by csv
 You can use the csv import feature to invite staff in bulk.
 Make sure you have a csv file with the email addresses of all the staff members you want to invite listed in the first column, then click the **Import csv file** link and select the file.